jeffshrager/csminicourse/from_code_to_machine/README.md

 The top level is "pathos.py", which imports "irony.py".
 (Irony.py
 can be run separately.
 See the "main" call at the end of the module.)

+Irony programs can be mutually recursive.
+There are several examples.

 PathOS can create, edit, compile, and run programs written in Irony.
 The "comp" and "exec" commands in pathos compile the sources (.s) to assembly (byte code, .a files) and then execute the reuslting assembly